Allington Pippin

 An English apple of uncertain origin, first described by nurseryman Mr Rolands of Brentford in 1831.
 A very attractive late-winter russet with an intense crisp flavour.

-Eating.
 Pick October.
 Self-sterile.
 Use December-March.

 Damaged by vandalism but recovering well.